 This syntax is a mechanism for embedding variable data.
-For more information, see "<tsx:getProperty>" on page 42
+For more information, see "<tsx:getProperty>" on page 43 been added to the request object that was passed to this JSP file.
+The attribute and its value can be set in the request object using an HTML form or a URL query string to pass the user-specified request parameters.

-• USERID
+USERID